Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 • Look for deals on materials.
 Shop around.
 Check out Facebook Marketplace or the Habitat for Humanity Restore for materials.

-the zen garden small pond with staddle stone, japanese maple and daffodils in early spring
+the japanese zen garden small pond with staddle stone, japanese maple and daffodils in early spring

 Watch It on Bricks ‘n Blooms TV